Be part of a new way of banking

 Learn more about our impact projects.

 What do we really need to survive?
 Air, water and warmth.
 By funding renewable energies and protecting our waters we protect the base of life.
 One of the core tasks of sustainable banking is, in our opinion, the financing of future-proof projects.
 That’s why we invest in Green Bonds.

-These green bonds are issued by Förderbank NRW to exclusively refinance environmentally friendly projects that explicitly address the United Nations Sustainable Development Goals (SDG).
-The bonds were issued for the seventh time in 2019 and have financed numerous green initiatives in North Rhine-Westphalia, Germany in recent years.
-Their main goal is to expand renewable energy and safeguard clean drinking water.
-In the past, for instance, proceeds from the bond have been used to restore the river Emscher, which has ecologically benefitted the region enormously.
+The green bonds are finance products issued by Förderbank NRW to exclusively refinance environmentally friendly projects that explicitly address the United Nations’ 17 Sustainable Development Goals (SDGs).
+In 2019 we invested €10 million and another €5 million in the year 2021.
+The bonds, which each amount to €500 million, have meanwhile been issued for the ninth time and have financed numerous green initiatives in Germany’s region of North Rhine-Westphalia in recent years.
+Their main goal is to expand renewable energy, increasing energy efficiency and safeguard nature conservation and environmental protection.
+In the past, for instance, proceeds from the bond have been used to restore the River Emscher, which has brought huge ecological advantages for the region.

-The green bonds portfolio of Förderbank NRW is divided into four different areas.
-The largest part (roughly two thirds) of the total of €500 million goes towards expanding renewable energies (SDG 7 & 13) in North Rhine-Westphalia.
+Förderbank NRW’s green bonds portfolio is divided into four different areas.
+In 2019 we invested in a bond where the majority (roughly two thirds) of the total of €500 million is being used for the development of renewable energies (SDG 7 & 13) in North Rhine-Westphalia.
 Here, the main focus is on constructing wind power plants, but photovoltaic systems are also part of the portfolio.
-Another focus area of the green bonds is the modernization of public facilities (SDG 3, 11 & 13), for instance by establishing heat recovery systems in hospitals to make them more energy-efficient.
-The green bonds also finance loans to private home owners who want to optimize the energy efficiency of their houses.
-The fourth core area is the support of “Clean transport” projects, such as electric buses or e-charging stations (SGD 13 & 11).
+Another focus area of the green bonds is the modernisation of public facilities (SDG 3, 11 & 13), for instance by establishing heat recovery systems in hospitals to make them more energy-efficient.
+The green bonds also finance loans to private homeowners who want to optimise the energy efficiency of their houses.
+They are also used to finance renaturation projects to improve waters and biodiversity in the region.

 All supported projects explicitly address the United Nations’ Sustainable Development Goals (SDGs).
 NIB’s Environmental Bond is divided into six areas.
 The largest of these – accounting for 27 percent of the total bond – is invested in expanding renewable energies, especially wind, solar, tidal and wave power plants (SDG 7).
 In addition, part of the funds is also invested, for example, in developing, designing and producing new technologies for renewable energies (SDG 13).